AMERICAN VOICES - The Televised Journey of 150 New Songs!

 Fans then go on a frenzy of liking and disliking the thousands of audition videos posted on 150 different playlists on YouTube.
 There is a big give and take on all forms of social media.
 Fans and Epigram staffers give performers advice about improving their next version of a song.
 Performers take or leave advice.

-Epigram Records forms a television network ML9 based on documenting the entire event from auditions to studio production of 1st release version to live performances out around the country.
+Epigram Records forms a television network ML9.
+The flagship show of ML9 is American Voices based on documenting the entire event from auditions to studio production of 1st release version to live performances out around the country.
 There will also be music industry stories, news, interviews (about songwriting, the recording of songs, venues across the country etc.) and a lot more.

 After fans on YouTube narrow down the five most popular performers for each song, the final vote is given over to those individuals who pledged as super fans.
 The super fans do a wonderful job choosing the right performer(s) for each song.
 The chosen performers do a spectacular job recording the release version of their respective songs.
 The result is 150 tremendous singles and a large number of careers given a powerful shot in the arm.
-ML9 produces a year of engaging music based television that has everybody collectively saying "Wow, that was excellent television."
+ML9 produces a year of engaging music based television that has everybody collectively saying "Wow, American Voices is the most entertaining, interesting and profound program on musicians, music, and the creative process I've ever seen on television."

 After an entertaining year of engagement on social media, learning a lot about how music is made, and collecting 150 great recordings and going to a small intimate concert or two, everybody can hardly wait for next year.
 Neither can we.
 But we've got to get this year done first.
 So sign up today as either a fan or performer and let's get this bold musical experiment going.